 These data exclude certain detections because AMO does not presently track data from all sensors on unmanned and manned aircraft.
-For this reason, the Department considers the current AMO Individuals Detected measure to be a work in progress, and expects to provide more comprehensive data on AMO detections as part of the FY 2019 State of the Border Report.
+For this reason, the Department considers the current AMO Individuals Detected measure to be a work in progress, and expects to provide more comprehensive data on AMO detections as part of the FY 2019 Border Security Metrics Report.

-Table 28.

-Individuals Detected by AMO by Aircraft Type, FY 2016
+Table 32: Individuals Detected by AMO by Aircraft Type, FY 2016 - FY 2017

-Aircraft Type FY 2016

-Manned 54,879